MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 1. On the computer, run `SetDpmServer.exe -DpmServerName Server01 -isNonDomainServer -UserName mark`.

-2. On the DPM server, run `Attach-NonDomainServer.ps1 ‚ÄìDpmServername Server01 -PSName Finance01 -Username mark`.
+2. On the DPM server, run `Attach-NonDomainServer.ps1 ñDpmServername Server01 -PSName Finance01 -Username mark`.

 Because the workgroup computers are typically accessible only by using NetBIOS name, the value for DPMServerName must be the NetBIOS name.